FrozenNode/Laravel-Administrator/docs/configuration.md

 > For a detailed description of all the model configuration options, see the **[model configuration docs](/docs/model-configuration)**

 > For a detailed description of all the settings configuration options, see the **[settings configuration docs](/docs/settings-configuration)**

+<a name="use-dashboard"></a>
+### Use Dashboard

+	/**
+	 * This determines if you will have a dashboard (whose view you provide in the dashboard_view option) or a non-dashboard home
+	 * page (whose menu item you provide in the home_page option) *
+	 * @type bool
+	 */
+	'use_dashboard' => false,

+Administrator doesn't pretend that it can solve all of your dashboard needs.
+Sometimes it makes sense to have a bunch of widget-type modules in a dashboard, sometimes it makes sense to have a bunch of buttons, and other times it doesn't make any sense to even have a dashboard.
+There are two general options: you can either create a dashboard view in your application where you can set up the dashboard however you like, or you can use a location from the `menu` option as your general "home" page.

+If you set `use_dashboard` to **true**, it will look for the value in the `dashboard_view` option below and load that view into the Administrator content area.

+If you set `use_dashboard` to **false**, it will look for the value in the `home_page` option below and load up that page when a user goes to the Administrator home.

+In either case, if the value (either the view or the menu item) can't be found, an error will be raised.

+<a name="dashboard-view"></a>
+### Dashboard View

+	/**
+	 * If you want to create a dashboard view, provide the view string here.
+	 *
+	 * @type string
+	 */
+	'dashboard_view' => 'administrator.dashboard',

+If the `use_dashboard` option is set to true, Administrator will attempt to load up this view into the Administrator content area.
+You can set this up however you like, and by using [View Composers](http://laravel.com/docs/views#view-composers), you can insert any data into this view that you need.

+<a name="home-page"></a>
+### Home Page

+	/**
+	 * The menu item that should be used as the default landing page of the administrative section *
+	 * @type string
+	 */
+	'home_page' => 'products',

+If the `use_dashboard` option is set to false, Administrator will redirect the user to the above page when they visit the Administrator base URL.
+This must match an item in the `menu` option.

 <a name="permission"></a>
 ### Permission